zetaops/ulakbus/docs/development/installing-environment.md

 zato quickstart create ~/ulakbus sqlite localhost 6379 --kvdb_password='' --verbose
 ```

-Create pwzato.config file under ~/ulakbus and write down below script in it
+Create pwzato.config file under ~/ulakbus and write down below script in it.To use this script you should run ```zato from-config ~/ulakbus/pwzato.config```

 ```bash
 command=update_password